 Bank of America has twice downgraded Hasbro's stock.
 It went from a buy rating down to underperform.
 Accordingly, the experts expect that the shares of the toy giant will develop worse than the industry index.
 Analyst Jason Haas sees the reasons for this in Hasbro's current strategy of replenishing cards in relatively short order.
 If Magic: The Gathering revenue falls, it's likely to have a significant impact on sales.

-Hasbro generates around 15 percent of annual sales with Magic alone, Haas notes.
-In addition, the trading card game currently accounts for around 35 percent of the annual profit of the toy group.
-Especially during the corona pandemic, Hasbro had recorded enormous growth, especially with Magic: The Gathering.
-Sales had almost doubled in times of lockdown and lack of free time.
-Hasbro has pushed the almost explosive development with additional new releases, possibly too quickly.
+Haas notes that Hasbro generates around 15 percent of its annual sales with Magic alone.
+In addition, the trading card game currently accounts for around 35 percent of the toy company's annual profit.
+Especially during the corona pandemic, Hasbro recorded enormous growth, especially in Magic: The Gathering.
+Sales had almost doubled in times of lockdown and lack of leisure time.
+Hasbro has pushed forward the almost explosive development with additional new releases, perhaps too quickly.

 The bank analyst assumes that Hasbro could soon have reached the end of the growth curve.
 In his view, Magic: The Gathering did not significantly increase the player base, but only increased the sales per capita.
 In other words, individual players spent more.
 But Magic doesn't have more players.